-New Jersey supreme court case could expose physicians to large fines
+New Jersey Supreme Court case could expose physicians to large fines

 Physicians are in a constant state of education to keep their skills and knowledge at the forefront so that their patients get the best care possible.
 But sometimes unintentional missteps on the business side of medicine can have serious ramifications for both physicians and their patients.
 A case before a state supreme court could put physicians in danger of exposure to large fines based on a legal technicality.

-Inadvertent mistakes and sizeable consequences
+Inadvertent mistakes, sizeable consequences

 At stake in Allstate Insurance Co. v.
 Northfield Medical Center, currently before the Supreme Court of New Jersey, is whether liability under the New Jersey Insurance Fraud Prevention Act (IFPA) can be based on what the medical group or practice should have known, as opposed to what they actually knew.